Waltzi/Bball_project/README.md

           - Then you can exit using EXIT; This will allow you to exit the root account.
     - 4. Running the basketball web app:
           - Then start the web app by opening the Bball_project folder in the terminal.
-          - Then use the npm install --global http-server command to use live server.
+          - Then use the "npm install --global http-server" command to use live server.
           - Finally, run the shell script with "sh StartApp.sh".